paalamugan/deploy-heroku-container-setup/README.md

-# Deploy Heroku Container Setup Instructions
+# Setup Instructions For Deploy Application In Heroku Container

 - How to setup react application using heroku container via docker cli.